mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-cluster/dcos-cluster-link/index.md

 ---

 # Description
-You can configure uni-directional links from a cluster to one or more clusters.
+The `dcos cluster link` command lets you configure uni-directional links from a cluster to one or more clusters.
 When accessing a cluster you can view the clusters linked to it.
 You can [attach](/1.12/cli/command-reference/dcos-cluster/dcos-cluster-attach/) to a linked cluster without needing to run `dcos cluster setup` beforehand.

 **Prerequisites**